oobabooga/text-generation-webui/Low-VRAM-guide.md

 ### Load the model in 8-bit mode
 `python server.py --load-in-8bit`

-This reduces the memory usage by half with no noticeable loss in performance.
+This reduces the memory usage by half with no noticeable loss in quality.
 Only newer GPUs support 8-bit mode.

 ### Split the model across your GPU and CPU